-RSS is conducting the project in a close cooperation with the Water Authority of Jordan WAJ.
-The field experiments were conducted on a piece of land within the vicinity of Madaba WWTP (the piece of land is a kind contribution from WAJ).
-The project team had been formulated.
-The following staff were directly involved in different activities:
+RSS is conducting the project in a close cooperation with Water Authority of Jordan (WAJ).
+The field experiments were conducted on agricultural reuse land within the vicinity of Madaba WWTP.
+WAJ facilitated the use of the reuse land.

+The project team consisted of the following staff members:

 - 1. Dr. Bassam Hayek: PhD in Chemical Engineering.
 Director of the Environmental Research Center ERC / RSS.
-(Role: act as a contact person with IALC and other governmental institutions). - Dr. Nisreen Al-Humoud: PhD in Microbiology.
-Researcher and Head of Water Quality Studies Division WQSD at ERC / RSS.
-(Role: Provide overall guidance on the execution of the project; supervise all technical aspects of the project; and coordinate with various parties). - Eng.
+(Role: provide overall guidance, coordinate with various parties, and acted as a contact person with IALC). - Dr. Nisreen Al-Humoud: PhD in Microbiology.
+Researcher at ERC / RSS.
+(Role: Provide overall guidance on the execution of the project, supervising all technical aspects of the project and coordinated with various parties). - 3.
+Eng.
 Asma Alsheraideh: M.Sc. in Civil Engineering / Water Resources & Environment.
-Researcher at WQSD / ERC / RSS.
-(Role: Follow-up field-pilot experiments; supervise data collection and assessment, and preparing the final technical report). - 4.
+Researcher at ERC / RSS.
+(Role: Follow-up field-pilot experiments, supervise data collection and assessment and preparing progress and final technical reports). - 4.
 Naser Budier: B.Sc. in Agricultural Science / Soil, Water and Environment.
-Chemical analyst at WQSD / ERC / RSS.
-(Role: Follow-up day-to-day activities of the project; conduct some physical-chemical analysis of biosolids / treated effluent samples; in addition to managing the sampling / harvesting process).
+(Role: Follow-up day-to-day activities of the project conducting physicalchemical analysis of bio-solids / treated effluent samples, in addition to managing the sampling / harvesting process and participate in preparing progress and final technical reports).

-The ad hoc committee that was formed during Al-Ramtha project continue its meetings.
-It comprises representatives of different stakeholders including governmental and non-governmental organizations as well as academic institutions.
-The committee meets regularly to follow-up and discusses different aspects and up-date results of various activities, and to firm-up suggestions and recommendations.
+The ad hoc committee that was formed during Ramtha project continued its meetings and supervisory role.
+The ad hoc committee comprised representatives of different stakeholders including governmental and non-governmental organizations as well as academic institutions.
+The committee met regularly to follow-up and for discussing the different aspects and to get updated results of various activities, and to provide suggestions and recommendations.
 The following list shows names of the ad hoc committee members:

-1. Dr. Manar Fayyad: Director of the Water and Environment Research and Study Center, University of Jordan.

-- 2. Dr. Maha Halalsheh: University of Jordan. - 3.
+- 1. Dr. Manar Fayyad: Director of the Water and Environment Research and Study Center, University of Jordan. - 2.
+Dr. Maha Halalsheh: University of Jordan. - 3.
 Dr. Sa'ad Al-Ayyash: Badia Research and Development Center BRDC. - 4.
-Dr. Ziad Al-Ghazawi: Jordan University of Science and Technology JUST. - Eng.
-Saleh Malkawi: Water Authority of Jordan WAJ / Ministry of Water and Irrigation MWI. - 6.
+Dr. Ziad Al-Ghazawi: Jordan University of Science and Technology. - 5.
 Eng.
+Saleh Malkawi: Water Authority of Jordan WAJ / Ministry of Water and Irrigation MWI.

-Khalil Jamjoum: National Center for Agricultural Research and Extension NCARE / Ministry of Agriculture. - 7.
+- 6. Eng.
+Khalil Jamjoum: National Center for Agricultural Research and Technology Transfer NCARTT / Ministry of Agriculture. - 7.
 Eng.
 Husni Hamdan: Ministry of Environment. - 8.
 Eng.
 Ahmad Ulimat: Directorate of Water Quality, WAJ / MWI. - 9.
 Dr. Bassam Hayek: Director of ERC / RSS. - 10.
-Dr. Nisreen Al-Hmoud: Head of Water Quality Studies Division WQSD at ERC / RSS. - 11.
+Dr. Nisreen Al-Humoud: ERC / RSS. - 11 .
 Eng.
-Asma Alsheraideh: Researcher at WQSD/ ERC / RSS.
+Asma Alsheraideh: ERC / RSS.